Tarun00129/keycloak-NodeJs/README.md

 Hii,

+you can access this doc hear https://medium.com/@erinlim555/simple-keycloak-rbac-with-node-js-express-js-bc9031c9f1ba with Pictures.

 Today we’re going to be exploring how to build a simple Role Based Access Control (RBAC) for your Node.js & Express.js API using Keycloak for authentication.

 While searching for a solution to secure my Node + Express APIs with Keycloak authentication, I came across the Keycloak Node.js Adapter, keycloak-connect.
 While it does help simplify the process of verifying Bearer tokens that came with every request, however trying to verify if a user has a specific role to access certain routes quickly became slightly more complicated.